Rubenmp/fi-calculator/README.md

 - [TODO] (If distribution of net salary per month is used) Percentage of people reachng financial independence after *Years to compute* in provided country

 ## Way of working
-If you want to help:
+Thanks!
+Help is appreciated.
+If you want to help please follow these steps:
 - Assign any [issue](https://github.com/Rubenmp/fi-calculator/issues) to you
 - [Create feature branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)
 - Do the issue in that branch